 - European Food Safety Authority is the EU Food Safety Authority.
 Monitor this website for changes in legislation to be introduced to the EU or new legislation which you need to prepare your business for.

-- Download a copy of the available incubation space in Ireland – Incubation-Units-Ireland 2017 April
+- Download a copy of the available incubation spaces in Ireland – Incubation Units Ireland 2018

 - The Irish Patent Office – You need to run a search for your brand name and advice on registering it in Ireland and/or the EU with both the Irish Patent Office for Ireland only Trademarks and the European Trademark Office for Community Trademarks (CTMs) which cover all 27 EU countries including Ireland.
 See the <Legal Issues> section for more details.